 Prior to occupation connect the premises to Queanbeyan-Palerang Regional Council’s sewerage infrastructure.

-Reason: Premises are connected to available domestic sewerage system.
+Reason: To ensure premises are connected to available domestic sewerage system.

 Colours and Material Finishes

 The building is to be finished in materials that have a low reflectivity.
 Colours are to incorporate the use of muted, natural colours that will blend with, rather than stand out from, the landscape for major features such as walls, roof and fencing.